Canadair CT-133 Silver Star 'Red Knight' C-FUPP aircraft in red livery taxiing on the runway at the airport in London, Ontario.

 We Can Fly Because Of You!

-Please contact Scott Ellinor by e-mail: president@jetaircraftmuseum.ca
+Please contact Scott Ellinor by email at president@jetaircraftmuseum.ca

 Robert Hewitt (Founder)